 why collagen may be beneficial during pregnancy

-For collagen powder, I typically use the brand Further Food.
+Another collagen powder I love is from Further Food.
 They have an unflavored version that blends nicely into a variety of foods/smoothies, etc., but they also have vanilla and chocolate flavors that I love.
-I do have an affiliate code for them – wellnessforthewin – if you are interested in trying them out.
+My affiliate code is wellnessforthewin if you are interested in trying them out.

 Collagen has large amounts of the amino acid glycine, which is conditionally essential during pregnancy, meaning our bodies need WAY more of it during this time.
 It helps to support the growth and development of the fetus, as well as the growing uterus, and more.
 Note that you can also get glycine in your diet from foods like slow-cooked meats and bone broth, but collagen powder is also an easy source.
 It will be difficult for those following a plant-based diet to get adequate amounts of glycine during pregnancy.